nealbarshes-protocols/nealbarshes-protocols.github.io/Workflows/Discharges.md

     “HOU VAS SURGERY POST-OP 1653A” if surgical incision or >8Fr access.
     “HOU PHONE VASCULAR SURG” for follow-up after all other operations/procedures.
     "HOU VAS SURGERY PRE-OP 1652" if patient needs to be pre-op'ed for another operation.
+    NOTE: the "HOU VAS SURGERY INITIAL" should generally NOT be used for patients known to us.
 Do NOT overbook unless instructed to by an attending surgeon.

 ### Additional clinic follow-up